12 Things to Do in New York in October

 Inside Madison Square Garden| ©Emmanuel Milou

 What basketball fan hasn't dreamed of seeing their idols live?
 It's the American dream come true.
-Whether you are a fan of the sport or not, you can't miss the passion for the sport in the USA at the stadium.
+Whether you're a fan of the sport or not, you can't miss the passion for this sport in the US at the stadium.
 The show is guaranteed!

-October is a key month because the official season starts, so you can experience the madness and the atmosphere of a live game after the summer break.
-The players are back with more enthusiasm than ever!
+October is a key month because the official season begins, so you can experience the madness and atmosphere of a live game after the summer break.
+The players are back and more eager than ever!

-Moreover, in New York you have a double chance to enjoy a game, as the Nets play at the Barclays Center, the home stadium of the Brooklyn Nets, and the New York Knicks at Madison Square Garden.
+What's more, in New York you have twice the chance to enjoy a game, as the Nets play at the Barclays Centre, the Brooklyn Nets' stadium, and the New York Knicks play at Madison Square Garden.

-The demand to go to an NBA game is extremely high and tickets sell out months in advance.
-So that you don't get caught out, I recommend that you buy your tickets as soon as possible.
+Demand to attend an NBA game is extremely high, and tickets sell out months in advance.
+To avoid disappointment, I recommend purchasing your tickets as soon as possible.
 However, all tickets are digital and can only be purchased online.

 Useful information about NBA tickets

-• Price: from €50 (the average price for good seats at high-demand games is usually around €150).
+• Price: from €50 (the average price for good seats at popular games is usually around €150).

-• Recommended if... you want a unique experience and a lot of adrenaline.
+• Recommended if... you want a unique, adrenaline-filled experience.

 • To find out more: visit the article How to buy NBA tickets in New York.